jkrauth/workwhere/README.md

 ## Quick start

-This section explains how to integrate the workwhere app into your Django website, after successfull installation.
+This section explains how to integrate the WorkWhere app into your Django website, after successfull installation.

 ### 1. Add "workwhere" to your INSTALLED_APPS setting.